My £50,000 WooCommerce Hosting Disaster

 Essential WooCommerce Hosting Requirements

-After testing dozens of hosts over five years, I've found the must-haves.
-These aren't optional features.
-They're business requirements.
+After testing dozens of hosts over five years, I have a shortlist of must-haves.
+These are not nice-to-haves.
+They are business requirements.

 Server Resources That Actually Matter